fkadir/BookManagementWebApp/README.md

-# BookManagementWebApp
 ## BookMarked
 ### General Info
 ***
-A mern stack webapp to track your books
+A mern stack webapp to track and manage your books.
+Browse a catalogue of books that you can add and organise based on what you're currently reading, want to read or have read.

 ## Installation
 ***